 Additionally, he has been active in privatizations, the establishment of private-investment offshore funds, and mergers and acquisitions in the financial, energy and port sectors.
 Further, he has assisted a variety of non-US financial institutions (including one of the largest banks in Mexico) in establishing a regulated broker-dealer in the United States.

 Prior to his involvement with the international markets, he was engaged in an IPO practice as underwriters' counsel in the United States.
-Mr. Mason has authored various publications and has been a speaker at securities law seminars and study groups.
+Ken has authored various publications and has been a speaker at securities law seminars and study groups.

 - Kaye Scholer Advises Five Oaks on Various Public Equity Financings, Including Most Recently a $75M ATM Facility June 4, 2014